ConfederacyOfGaia/Gaia/druid.md

 ## Creating magical potions and salves

-At 3rd level, a druid learns how to make potions and salves.
-The process is detailed in [the magic page](magic.md).
+At 3rd level, you automatically get the Botanist Feat, enabling you to make potions and salves.

 ## Circles